-While continuing with our regular skincare routine, we often overlook the significance of a good diet.
+While continuing our regular skincare routine, we often overlook the significance of a good diet.
 Paying attention to the worst foods for the skin can instantly help your skin become healthier and glow.

-Let’s look into the list of the worst foods for the skin, so you can avoid or reduce your daily intake.
+Let’s look into the list of the worst foods for the skin so you can avoid or reduce your daily intake.

 List of worst foods for skin